hkirk/swtafp-slides/slides/11/actor-1.md

 * Different levels og risk and specialization
 * Like an army
-    * Actors close to the root is doing strategy/supervision
+    * actors close to the root is doing strategy / supervision
-    * Actors closer to the leafs is handling riskier tasks
+    * actors closer to the leafs is handling riskier tasks
 * If error occur in a leaf actor, it can be e.g restarted without effecting the rest of the sytem.

 ----

 ### Supervision

-* Supervision allows for an actor system to isolate and recover from failures
+* Every actor we create has a supervisor
-* Supervision ensures errors are contained in only parts of the hierarchy
+* Allows for an actor system to isolate and recover from failures
-    * while all other actors is not effected
+* Ensures errors are contained in only parts of the hierarchy
-* Every actor has a supervisor
+    * while other actors is not effected

 ----